Norilsk Nickel

 Norilsk Nickel (ГМК «Норильский никель»), or Nornickel, is a Russian nickel and palladium mining and smelting company.
 Its largest operations are located in the Norilsk–Talnakh area near the Yenisei River in the north of Siberia.
 It also has holdings in Nikel, Zapolyarny, and Monchegorsk on the Kola Peninsula, in Harjavalta in western Finland, and in South Africa.

 Headquartered in Moscow, Norilsk Nickel is the world's largest producer of refined nickel and the 11th largest copper producer.

 The company is listed on MICEX-RTS.
 As of March 2021, its key shareholders were Vladimir Potanin's Olderfrey Holdings Ltd (34.59%) and Oleg Deripaska's Rusal (27.82%).

 In December 2010, Norilsk Nickel made a share buyback offer for Rusal's 25% share in the company for $12 billion, but the offer was declined.
 In 2012, Potanin's Interros holding, Rusal, and Roman Abramovich signed a shareholder agreement on the size of dividend payouts to end a conflict over the matter, as well as issues around the company's broader strategy and management.
-The agreement expires on June 1, 2023, and the prospects of its extension or suspension are unclear.
+The agreement expired on 1 June 2023, and the prospects of its extension or suspension were unclear.
 In March 2019, Abramovich sold a 1.7% stake in the company for $551 million, predominantly to British-based and Russian investors.
 Potanin and Deripaska's Rusal were blocked from purchasing any shares.
+In 2021, the company's revenue amounted to 856 billion rubles.